Vizvawebsolutions/AirlinesReservationSystem_Using_Java/README.md

 2- User can Reserve a seat , Cancel Reservation , Flight passanger List , Passenger Reservations.<br>

 An airline reservation system is a software application that enables travelers to book flights, make reservations, and manage their travel arrangements with an airline.
 It is a crucial component of the airline industry's operations and customer service.
-Additional library was added for the support of JDBC (Required to setup the connection between the Database and Java Application).<br>
+Additional library was added for the support of JDBC (Required to setup the connection between the Database and Java Application).<br><br>

 It contains 4 different tab which works together to create a better user experience .<br>

 1 - File <br><br>